Madden 19 goes for emotion again, but what it needs most is to be portable

-I was sitting on my sofa, Xbox One controller in hand, playing Madden 19.
-I was playing Longshot mode, the second year that EA Sports has included a storyline on its yearly NFL game.
+I'm sitting on my sofa, Xbox One controller in hand, playing Madden 19.
+I'm playing Longshot mode -- it's the second storyline mode that EA Sports has added to its annual NFL game.

-I never played Longshot last year.
+I didn't play Longshot when it was introduced last year.
 It didn't interest me at all.
 I play Madden as a way to learn about the NFL season, and model future games that my favorite troubled team, the New York Jets, might play.
 I play it as penance for a weird childhood going to Jets games I only half liked, and an adulthood where I've become addicted to following the team my dad used to love before he died.

 Madden and I are old friends.